-You can also copy and paste the suspicious message to 7726 (SPAM).
+You can also copy and paste the suspicious message and text it to 7726 (SPAM).
 Your wireless provider will then send you an automated message acknowledging receipt.
-In my case, T-Mobile replied, saying “We’ve got it from here.”
+In my case, T-Mobile replied, saying “We’ll take it from here.”

 The spam message is then sent to a global security analysis center that tracks spam messages.

 3. To the Government

 You can also report spam text messages online to the U.S. government, specifically the FTC.
 Visit ftc.gov/complaint.
 From there, all you have to do is select the appropriate category and file the complaint.